ahmedwaelsalah/ahmedwaelsalah/README.md

-# Hi there, I'm Mohammed! 👋
+# Hi there, I'm Ahmed! 👋
 ### 🎓 Software Engineering Student @ Mansoura University

 I am a freshman Software Engineer passionate about **low-level computing**, **Operating Systems**, and **Artificial Intelligence**.
 I love digging into how things work under the hood, from managing memory in C to configuring my own Arch Linux environment.